ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 Explanation:
 Both 'a' is pointing towards id of '5'. 'b' is a copycat of 'a'.
 c = b : 'c' is a copycat of 'b', so 'c' will also point towards id of '5'.
-b = 3 : This creates a new pointer 'b' which will point towards id of '3' and now this will not have any effect on 'a' or 'b'.
+b = 3 : This creates a new pointer 'b' which will point towards id of '3' and now this will have no effect on 'a' or 'b'.
 Hence the output.

 ```python